 As well as been waterproof, the Ejendals Tegera 295 Gloves promise to keep your hands warm too.
 They use a material called Thinsulate, which has the effect of providing dexterity and comfort while preventing body heat from escaping.
 The Ejendals 295 Gloves can be used to handle materials as cold as -30°C without your hands feeling the chill.

 Grip: Will the Ejendals Gloves Provide Grip in Slippery Environments?

 Through the manufacturing of these gloves there was a focus on usability in the winter months which meant that grip was at the forefront of the design process.
 The Ejendals Tegera 295 Gloves feature a goatskin leather palm, which allows for a high level of grip, even when working in wet, slippery and dirty conditions.

 Productivity: How Will the Ejendals Tegera Gloves Improve My Productivity?

 The Ejendals 295 Gloves are built for winter, outdoor work, with reinforced fingers and thumbs protecting your hands against blisters and other abrasion injuries.
-Their waterproof, thermal, and mechanically protective properties means that they promise increased productivity in most medium-risk conditions.
+Their thermal, and mechanically protective properties means that they promise increased productivity in most medium-risk conditions.
 Some applications where they are recommended include:

 - Agricultural work